Lynn Bueckert appointed as HEU’s secretary-business manager

 HEU president Barb Nederpel says that Bueckert’s history of labour activism coupled with her time as HEU’s assistant secretary-business manager since 2019 has prepared her for the challenges and opportunities that lie ahead for B.C.’s largest health care union.

 “Lynn has a considerable wealth of experience as a senior leader not only during her time at HEU, but over her entire career in B.C.’s labour movement,” says Nederpel.
-“As someone who has been a long-time advocate of worker health and wellbeing, our union is looking forward to working with Lynn as she guides the daily work of forging a better future for HEU members.”
+“As someone who has been long-time advocate of worker health and wellbeing, our union is looking forward to working with Lynn as she guides the daily work of forging a better future for HEU members.”

-Founded in 1944, HEU represents more than 60,000 workers employed in a variety of health occupations and settings including hospitals, long-term care homes, First Nations health organizations and in community health and social services.
+Founded in 1944, HEU represents more than 60,000 workers employed in a variety of health occupations and settings including hospitals, long-term care homes, First Nation health organizations and in community health and social services.